CrespiLab/ExtOptORCA-OpenQP/README.md

 singlet state) with the 6-31g* basis set.
 ```

-Since ORCA optimizer takes the whole task of changing coordinates (based on gradient), is can also be used to run such jobs as TS search, constrained optimizations and potential energy surface scans (see also in *examples*)
+Since the ORCA optimizer takes the whole task of changing coordinates (based on gradient), it can also be used to run such jobs as TS search, constrained optimizations and potential energy surface scans (see also in *examples*)

 ## EXAMPLES
 In the *examples* directory we provide a few usage examples we've tested so far: